-Lydia Murdoch Professor of History and Director of Victorian Studies
+Lydia Murdoch Professor and Chair of History and Director of Victorian Studies

 Lydia Murdoch is a historian of modern Britain and the British Empire.
 Originally from Kents Store, Virginia, she earned her BA in History from Vassar College (1992) and her MA and PhD in British History and Victorian Studies from Indiana University (2000).
 Her primary research interests include the social and cultural history of nineteenth-century Britain, childhood, gender, and urban life.